 Today was in many ways a wonderful 4th of July.
 Woke up not too early or later; around 8:00am.
 As usual walked to the front and back yard and listened for birds.
 Have this new app on my phone that is associated with a university research project in Germany where Ornithology students are trying to catalog all song birds around the world essentially.
 It is so cool.
-You record the birds you hear singing; you easily cut a snippet of the audio file, which by the way, you can visually see on the screen how the sound waves are visually represented–again, very cool–you ten submit the sample for analysis.
+You record the birds you hear singing; you easily cut a snippet of the audio file, which by the way, you can visually see on the screen a sort of image of the sound waves represented–again, very cool–then submit the sample for analysis on your phone.
+It comes back with an answer pretty quickly.
 You cans save it too if you like.
-The analysis comes back–so far very quickly every time I have used it.
 It tells you in various degrees of certainty what species of bird was singing in your sample.
 It also provides a link to the scientific name with a photo and any and all information you want to follow to learn more, if that is what you want to do.

 More coffee after the nap; good conversation with the kids; my older daughter and her boyfriend; nice young people both.
 I then gave them a ride and dropped them off to watch the fireworks on a nearby lake; picked them up later and brought them back.